What to Do in Punakaiki: the Gateway to the Paparoa National Park

 We’ve already mentioned a few of the popular walks in Punakaiki and the Paparoa National Park, but there’s a lot more to discover on foot!
 Hike down the majestic Porarari River on a 1h30min return, 3-hour-loop or 5-hour hike.
 There’s also the multi-day Inland Pack Track or the shorter Ballroom Overhang walk.
 Find out more in our 8 Best Walks in Punakaiki.

-Location: All walks mentioned are within 10km of Punakaiki.
+Location: All walks mentioned are within 10km (6 miles) of Punakaiki.

 6. Kayak on the Pororari River

 Discover the beauty of the Paparoa National Park and the Porarari River on a kayak tour in Punakaiki.
 Paddle up a river canyon with towering cliffs and luxuriant palm tree groves.

 Location: Punakaiki Canoes in Punakaiki village just next to the Porari River.